kaverndsp/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+    .forEach(); allows you to mutate the array, .map(); only returns a new array of the same size also while in turn passing each element back to the callback.

 2. What is the difference between a function and a method?

+    A function is an object.
+A method is a function on that object.

 3. What is closure?

+    A function that has access to an outer functions scope because of its closure.
+A function with a variable that has a nested function means the nested function can use that variable from the outer scope.

 4. Describe the four rules of the 'this' keyword.

+    Window/Global Object Binding: When in the global scope the value of "this" is the window.
+    Implicit Binding: Whenever a preceding dot calls a function, the object to the left of the dot is what "this" is.
+    New binding: When using a constructor function, "this" refers to the specific instance of the object that is created and returned by the construtor function.
+    Explicit binding: The call or apply method is explicity defined.

 5. Why do we need super() in an extended class?

+    Its the function that inheriates the properties from it's parent.

 ## Project Set up